Aizizibg46/TradeVillager/README.md

                                                        ## TradeVillager

               😊 This plugin was created specially for one person, but final decision, he don't want, so i post free for all.
+                                      😊 If you want ADDONS to this plugin, create one issue!
                                                😊 Any bug/error can be reported.

                                                       😊 PR'S was welcomed!